Pompeo Rails Against China At 'Quad' Meeting With Foreign Ministers In Tokyo

 In a meeting with foreign ministers from Japan, India and Australia in Tokyo, Secretary of State Mike Pompeo urged on Tuesday that they strengthen their quartet of democracies to resist an increasingly assertive China.

-It was the second ministerial meeting of an informal grouping known as the Quadrilateral Security Dialogue, better known as the Quad.
-Pompeo's Tokyo visit — which took place as Washington still reeled from news of President Trump's coronavirus infection — also marked his first meeting with Japan's new Prime Minister Yoshihide Suga, who took over from Shinzo Abe last month.
+It was the second ministerial meeting of an informal grouping known as the Quadrilateral Security Dialogue, better known as the "Quad."
+Pompeo's Tokyo visit — which took place as Washington still reeled from news of President Trump's coronavirus infection — also marked his first meeting with Japan's new prime minister, Yoshihide Suga, who took over from Shinzo Abe last month.
 The two men greeted each other with bows and a fist bump.

 If, as it appeared, Pompeo was pushing other members of the Quad to take the U.S. side in a confrontation with China, he did not score any ringing public endorsements, and his remarks clashed with those of his host.